 Train people within the business

-If a business is to comply with the GDPR, it’s important that the people who work within it know about the requirements of the GDPR.
-This is why it’s important for small business owners to ensure that everyone who works for them has an awareness of the GDPR and what their responsibilities are.
+If a business is to comply with the GDPR, it is important that the people who work within it know about the requirements of the GDPR.
+This is why it is important for small business owners to ensure that everyone who works for them is aware of the GDPR and their responsibilities under it.

-It’s easy to see why small businesses may believe that the GDPR does not apply to them.
-The belief is that it’s intended for larger businesses and companies; high profile names that have had issues with data breaches in the past.
-But, this is not the case, any small business which processes the personal data of people living within the EU on a regular basis, or is involved with the processing of sensitive data, needs to comply with the GDPR.
+It is easy to see why small businesses may believe that the GDPR does not apply to them.
+There is a belief is that it is intended for larger businesses and companies, or high profile names that have had issues with data breaches in the past.
+But this is not the case; any small business which processes the personal data of people living within the EU on a regular basis or is involved with the processing of sensitive data needs to comply with the GDPR.

-This makes sense, as the GDPR is intended to provide the individual with more control over the way their data is handled, as well as to ensure consistency in data processing procedures, so small businesses need to be involved in the same way as their larger counterparts, if the rules for inclusion apply.
+This makes sense, as the GDPR is intended to provide the individual with more control over the way their data is handled, as well as to ensure consistency in data processing procedures, so small businesses need to be involved in the same way as their larger counterparts if the rules for equality of data treatment and respect of rights and freedoms are to apply.